ResursBank/ResursBank.github.io/_exclude/merchant-api-1/credit-application-and-payment.md

 # Credit Application and Payment

-Created by Sara Wintherfrid Josefsson, last modified on 2022-08-18 The credit application and payment flow is used when a customer wants to apply for an account and making a purchase at the same time.
+The credit application and payment flow is used when a customer wants to apply for an account and making a purchase at the same time.
 ![](../../attachments/71794850/71794869.png)